 Have you seen the other Turkish foods we shared here?
 Sweets with syrup have an important place in our cuisine.
 Although baklava is the most famous one around the world, flour halvah, semolina halva and semolina cake revani are equally popular in the country.

 What Is Sekerpare?

-Very similar to lots of other Middle Eastern desserts, seker pare is a type of cookies made of semolina and soaked in a sweet syrup.
+Very similar to lots of other Turkish desserts, seker pare is a type of cookies made of semolina and soaked in a sweet syrup.
 Sekerpare means bit of sugar in Turkish.
 As the name implies, shekerpare will be the best solution for you if you have difficulty to satisfy your sweet tooth.